not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 The voltage to use is determined by the `value` property, while the port (and channel) on which the voltage should be updated is determined by the `output` property.

-The voltage will be immediately assigned to the [output](#output) as part of the executed action, so any subsequent [value](#value) in the script that references that *output* will immediately receive the updated voltage.
+The voltage will be immediately assigned to the [output](#output) as part of the executed action, so any subsequent [value](#value) in the script that references that *output* will receive the updated voltage once the set-value was performed.

 ### Properties